 The mop features a trigger at the top of the handle.
-Point and spray where needed and then glide the mop over the area.
+Point and spray where needed, and then glide the mop over the area.

 You just have to be careful not to overspray and always dry the area thoroughly when done.

 When using a steam mop, fill the small container with water and plug the mop into an outlet.
 Allow it to heat for as long as stated in the instructions.
-Once heated, mop your floors as normal.
+Once heated, mop your floors as usual.
 The mop will begin to create steam as it glides over the floor.